Hospitality

-Hospitality is a key feature of our community programme, as we provide opportunities for people to meet, talk and eat.
-Each week, meals are prepared, cooked and served by volunteers from St Paul’s, the Volunteer Centre and the local community.
-There is a small charge for most of these meals.
+Hospitality is central to our identity at St Paul's; through our weekly meals, we provide opportunities for people to meet, share, journey together and eat well.
+Each week, meals are prepared, cooked and served by volunteers from St Paul’s and the local community: all are welcome.

 Monday Simple Supper